view the first several rows of the iris data set

 geom_density2d()

 Now instead of contour lines, add a fitted straight black line (not a curve, and no confidence band!) to each group of points.
-You'll need to check ?geom_smooth
+You'll need to check ?geom_smooth to see which arguments you'll need to specify.

 ggplot(iris, aes(x = Sepal.Length, y = Petal.Length, color = Species)) +